SegataLab/cmseq/README.md

 optional arguments:
   -h, --help            show this help message and exit -c REFERENCE ID, --contig REFERENCE ID
-                        Gets the polymorhic rate a specific reference within a BAM Can be a string or a list of strings separated by comma.
-  -f                    If set unmapped (FUNMAP), secondary (FSECONDARY), qc-
-                        fail (FQCFAIL) and duplicate (FDUP) are excluded.
+                        Focus on a subset of references in the BAM file.
+Can be a list of references separated by commas or a FASTA file (the IDs are used to subset) -f                    If set unmapped (FUNMAP), secondary (FSECONDARY), qc- fail (FQCFAIL) and duplicate (FDUP) are excluded.
 If unset ALL reads are considered (bedtools genomecov